Decalage

+In biplanes

 Decalage is said to be positive when the upper wing has a higher angle of incidence than the lower wing, and negative when the lower wing's incidence is greater than that of the upper wing.
 Positive decalage results in greater lift from the upper wing than the lower wing, the difference increasing with the amount of decalage.

 In a survey of representative biplanes, real-life design decalage is typically zero, with both wings having equal incidence.
 A notable exception is the Stearman PT-17, which has 4° of incidence in the lower wing, and 3° in the upper wing.
 Considered from an aerodynamic perspective, it is desirable to have the forward-most wing stall first, which will induce a pitch-down moment, aiding in stall recovery.
 Biplane designers may use incidence to control stalling behavior, but may also use airfoil selection or other means to accomplish correct behavior.